Speeding

 It is the Prosecution that bears the responsibility of proving any case against you.
 If the offence is denied, Levy and Co Solicitors can negotiate with the Prosecution, which has in the past resulted in some cases being discontinued before the case has even reached a court hearing.
 If this is the case you have the right to make an application to the court to have your costs refunded.

 At Levy & Co Solicitors, we have a lot of experience in dealing with all manner of cases: Our areas of expertise are: Police Station Visits, Criminal Law, Football Offences, Dangerous Dogs, Motoring Offences, Coroners Inquests, Military Law, Family Law, and Mental Health cases.
 We can also assist you with getting Private and Public Funding.
-We have worked with clients all over the UK and abroad and have offices in Witham, Clacton-On-Sea, Braintree and South Benfleet.
+We have worked with clients all over the UK and abroad and have offices in Witham, Clacton-On-Sea and South Benfleet.
 We always endeavour to act with compassion and no judgement ensuring you are treated with humility and understanding, no matter what charges you may face.

 Returning to My Old School as a Criminal Defence Solicitor